For the first-year law test, you are advised to memorise, word-for-word where appropriate, text in burgundy

-Committing contempt of court is arguably the most serious legal risk for journalists.
+Committing contempt of court is arguably the most serious legal risk for journalists – and also for non-journalists who share unsafe material on social media.
 It can result in a very large fine or even prison, as well as potentially causing the collapse of a trial – as has happened.
-Deliberately committing contempt – say, by breaching an injunction or other reporting restrictions – would be to undermine the law.
+Deliberately committing contempt – say, by breaching an injunction or other reporting restrictions – would be to undermine justice.
+Responsible publishers NEVER do this.

 Journalists can commit “strict liability“ contempt in various ways, including: